 - The tribute gift information page should link to a secure credit card processor to easily accept donations online.

-A great way to help interested parties understand the impact of their donation is to set-up tribute gift packages or tiers.
+A great way to help interested parties understand the impact of their donation is to create tribute gift packages or tiers.
 For example, the International Rescue Committee gives options, such as supporting a year of school for a refugee for just $8 or purchasing an emergency kit for a crisis for $60.

 Our Free Donations Software Supports Tribute Giving